dodona-edu/dodona-edu.github.io/en/references/tested/json/index.md

 The expected value must be a literal value, and can not be a function call or a variable.
 :::

-#### `.evaluator`
+#### `.oracle`

-An evaluator used to evaluate the generated value.
+An oracle used to evaluate the generated value.
-TESTed currently supports the following three evaluators:
+TESTed currently supports the following three oracles:

-- [GenericValueEvaluator](#genericvalueevaluator) (default): Built-in evaluator that compares the generated value with the expected value.
+- [GenericValueOracle](#genericvalueoracle) (default): Built-in oracle that compares the generated value with the expected value.
-- [ProgrammedEvaluator](#programmedevaluator): A custom evaluator that is independent of the programming language of the submission.
+- [ProgrammedOracle](#programmedoracle): A custom oracle that is independent of the programming language of the submission.
-- [SpecificEvaluator](#specificevaluator): A custom evaluator that depends on the programming language of the submission.
+- [SpecificOracle](#specificoracle): A custom oracle that depends on the programming language of the submission.

 ::: warning
-The first two evaluators only support datatypes that are also [supported by TESTed](#data-types).
+The first two oracle only support datatypes that are also [supported by TESTed](#data-types).
-To support custom datatypes, you must use a `SpecificEvaluator`.
+To support custom datatypes, you must use a `SpecificOracle`.
 :::

-## Evaluators
+## Oracles

 There are two ways of checking test results in TESTed.
 Both involve implementing or using a "check function",